ruiined/bank-tech-test/README.md

 #### How to Test

-- `npm test` - unit tests & coverage
+- `npm test` - unit tests, coverage and linter

 #### How to Run